rokubop/roku-talon-shared/parrot_config/README.md

 ```

 ## Switching config dynamically
-If you want to swap out the parrot config, you can override the variable, and it will automatically update.
+If you don't want to use modes, you can also swap out the parrot config on the fly, and it will automatically update.

 ```py
 parrot_config = default_config